michielpost/Q42.HueApi/README.md

 Q42.HueApi is compatible with the remote API.
 There's a sample app and documentation can be found here: https://github.com/michielpost/Q42.HueApi/blob/master/RemoteApi.md

-For remote usage, use the `new RemoteHueApi("KEY", "token")`
+For remote usage with the new CLIP v2 API, use the `new RemoteHueApi("KEY", "token")`

 ### Color Conversion
 The Philips Hue lights work with Brightness, Saturation, Hue and X, Y properties.
 More info can be found in the Philips Hue Developer documentation: http://www.developers.meethue.com/documentation/core-concepts#color_gets_more_complicated
 It's not trivial to convert the light colors to a color system developers like to work with, like RGB or HEX.
-Q42.HueApi has 3 different color converters out of the box.
+HueApi has 2 different color converters out of the box.
 They are in a seperate package and it's easy to create your own color converter.

-The `Q42.HueApi.ColorConverters` NuGet package contains:
+The `HueApi.ColorConverters` NuGet package contains:
  - *Original*:  The original converter based on a large XY array.
- - *Gamut*: Uses the provided Gamut (type) provided by each light.
  - *HSB*: Converts based on Hue, Brightness and Saturation.

  How to use a color converter?
  Add one of the following usings:
- `using Q42.HueApi.ColorConverters.Original`
- `using Q42.HueApi.ColorConverters.Gamut`
+ `using HueApi.ColorConverters.Original`
- `using Q42.HueApi.ColorConverters.HSB`
+ `using HueApi.ColorConverters.HSB`

  This will add extension methods to `Light`, `State` and `LightCommand`.
 So you can set the color using `new RGBColor()` and convert the `State` back to `RGBColor`